 The Nichinan Coast — Route 220 along Miyazaki prefecture’s southern Pacific shore — is one of Kyushu’s most rewarding family scenic drives.

-Palm-lined coastal roads, dramatic cliff lookouts, the iconic Udo Shrine carved into a sea cave, and Sun Messe Nichinan’s life-size Easter Island moai replicas combine into a memorable full-day road trip.
+Add Sun Messe Nichinan’s life-size Easter Island moai replicas and you have a memorable full-day road trip.

-With kids of any age, the Nichinan drive works well — short stops, plenty of food options, and the Pacific scenery itself is the highlight.
+With kids of any age the Nichinan drive works well — short stops, plenty of food options, and the Pacific scenery itself is the highlight.

-This guide is the family-first overview of the Nichinan Coast with kids in 2026 — what to stop at, how to time the day, and how to combine it with Cape Toi or Aoshima.
+It covers what to stop at, what each stop costs and when it opens, how to time the day, and how to combine the drive with Cape Toi or Aoshima.

 Pair it with our Miyazaki with Kids pillar for the wider regional plan.